Is There a Dimmer Outlook Ahead for ServiceNow Inc. (NOW)?

-ServiceNow Inc. (NYSE:NOW) went up by 4.95% from its latest closing price compared to the recent 1-year high of $621.41.
-The company’s stock price has collected 12.81% of gains in the last five trading sessions.
-Barron’s reported on 10/27/22 that ServiceNow’s Earnings Top Estimates, but Strong Dollar Weighs on Sales Growth
+ServiceNow Inc. (NYSE:NOW) went up by 2.94% from its latest closing price compared to the recent 1-year high of $621.41.
+The company’s stock price has collected 8.80% of gains in the last five trading sessions.
+Barron’s reported 8 hours ago that ServiceNow Stock Rises as Software Company Keeps Buy Ratings

 Is It Worth Investing in ServiceNow Inc. (NYSE :NOW) Right Now?

-ServiceNow Inc. (NYSE:NOW) scored a price-to-earnings ratio above its average ratio, recording 417.86 x from its present earnings ratio.
-Plus, the 36-month beta value for NOW is at 0.97.
+ServiceNow Inc. (NYSE:NOW) scored a price-to-earnings ratio above its average ratio, recording 433.20 x from its present earnings ratio.
+Plus, the 36-month beta value for NOW is at 0.96.
+Opinions of the stock are interesting as 29 analysts out of 37 who provided ratings for ServiceNow Inc. declared the stock was a “buy,” while 4 rated the stock as “overweight,” 3 rated it as “hold,” and 1 as “sell.”

 Sponsored

-NOW currently public float of 201.00M and currently shorts hold a 1.76% ratio of that float.
-Today, the average trading volume of NOW was 1.66M shares.
+The average price from analysts is $513.44, which is $84.63 above the current price.
+NOW currently public float of 201.00M and currently shorts hold a 1.70% ratio of that float.
+Today, the average trading volume of NOW was 1.59M shares.

 NOW’s Market Performance